John G. McCullough: Later life

 After leaving the governorship, McCullough became active in business again.
 He was president or a director of the First National Bank of North Bennington, the Bank of New York, the Fidelity & Casualty Co., National Life Insurance Company of Vermont, Hudson and Manhattan Railroad, Central Vermont Railroad, Atchison, Topeka and Santa Fe Railroad, and the Lackawanna Steel Company.

 He received honorary Doctor of Laws degrees from Middlebury College in 1900, the University of Vermont in 1904, and Norwich University in 1905.

 McCullough died in New York City on May 29, 1915.
 He is interred in the family vault at Bennington's Old First Church Cemetery.

 Notable placenames

 The Park-McCullough Historic House, where Trenor Park and (after his death) Governor McCullough lived, was listed on the National Register of Historic Places in 1972.

 The John G. McCullough Free Library in North Bennington, Vermont, was built by McCullough's widow, Eliza McCullough, in memory of her husband.
-The two-story brick building was designed by the firm of Renwick, Aspinwall and Tucker, and opened on August 24, 1921.
+The two-story brick building was designed by the firm of Renwick, Aspinwall & Tucker, and opened on August 24, 1921.